Discover a World of Stone at the National Stone Centre

-Set within six disused limestone quarries in the heart of the Derbyshire Dales, on the edge of the Peak National Park, and close to the Derwent Valley Mills World Heritage Site, The NSC is a 50 acre site of Special Geological Scientific Interest offering a wealth of outdoor and indoor activities for all the family including;
+Set within six disused limestone quarries in the heart of the Derbyshire Dales, on the edge of the Peak District National Park, and close to the Derwent Valley Mills World Heritage Site, The NSC is a 50 acre site of Special Geological Scientific Interest offering a wealth of outdoor and indoor activities for all the family including;

 • Outdoor fossil trail around the quarries & Millenium Wall

 • Visitor Centre with shop, café and “Building Britain” Exhibition

 We also run introductory Traditional Stone Craft courses.
 Why not book onto one of our Dry Stone Walling Courses for Beginners, or if you've already completed the Dry Stone Walling Course for Beginners then we also offer a Dry Stone Walling Course for Improvers.